bem22/CV/cv.md

 <!--The person-->
 Hobbies
 -------
-> * Fitness is something that I am very interested in.
-In fact, gym is my main job
+> * Fitness is something that I am very commited to
 >   - For the past 18 months I have been training 5 times a week
 >   - I have demonstrated a lot of patience to get extraordinary results naturally
->   - Gained about 19kg in one year and a half
+>   - Gained about 19kg in about two years
 >   - Dramatically improved my overall health and appearance
+> * I love cycling on any weather

 <!--Body End -->